SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 "But I'm fine!
 I can take it!
 I love seeing ponies laugh, and if this is what it takes, then I'll do it!"

 *"But you're NOT fine!
 You put on a front for your friends, but deep down you're miserable.
-Deep down you're me."*
+Deep down you're still me."*

 "I said I'm fine, I can handle it!"